Nemi-rxz/simple-calculator/README.md

 ## Calculator App

 A simple calculator application written in Java.
+Code written in eclipse with a Jframe GUI
 Supports basic operations like addition, subtraction, multiplication, and division.

 ## How to Run